 - Insurers selling vehicles of a type subject to registration, solely for the purpose of disposing of vehicles acquired as a result of a damage settlement or recovered stolen vehicles acquired as a result of a loss settlement.

-Leasing: A leasing license is required if you are leasing cars for longer than 60 days.
-A separate application must be completed and can be obtained from this office.
+A leasing license is required if you are leasing cars for longer than 60 days.
+A separate application must be completed and can be obtained from our office.

 Will the Iowa DOT review my sales paperwork after I become a dealer?

 The Bureau of Investigation & Identity Protection conduct random audits on licensed dealers and recyclers to ensure compliance with Iowa laws and administrative rules.
 Title paperwork, disclosures, and receipts will be reviewed for current inventory as well as prior sales by the licensee.
 Violations can result in warnings, administrative action, and/or criminal charges being filed.

 What if I sell too many vehicles and continue to operate as an unlicensed dealer or recycler (Curbstoning)?

 Iowa law requires a person selling and/or rebuilding for resale more than six motor vehicles during a twelve-month period to be licensed by the Iowa Department of Transportation.
 Failure to obtain a license while selling more vehicles than allowed by Iowa law is a violation of Iowa law and may result in criminal charges being filed by the Bureau of Investigation & Identity Protection.

 How do I file a COMPLAINT?

 If you have a complaint against a licensed or unlicensed dealer or recycler, you may file a written complaint with us by completing a complaint form and providing copies of all the paperwork from the vehicle transaction.